How to Decorate a Kid’s Room

 - Will you need to repaint the room?

 At this point take another look at your budget.
-One thing to keep in mind is kids bunk beds usually cost less than 2 singles.
+One thing to keep in mind is that kid bunk beds usually cost less than 2 singles.
 Also, furniture can be refinished or repainted to cut down on costs.

 Putting it all together